dimiter-nedelchev/SoftUni/Programming basics/Readme.txt

-SoftUni homeworks for programming basics course with
+SoftUni homeworks for programming basics course with JavaScript